Italian police nab mafiosi to thwart pandemic exploitation

 ROME (AP) — Italian police have arrested 91 suspected mobsters in a probe of money-laundering and extortion in a bid to thwart Sicily’s Cosa Nostra from exploiting economic woes triggered by the pandemic.

-Hundreds of Financial Guard police officers fanned out early Tuesday through Palermo, the alleged crime clans’ power power base, as well as in several regions in northern Italy.
+Hundreds of Financial Guard police officers fanned out early Tuesday through Palermo, the alleged crime clans’ power base, as well as in several regions in northern Italy.

 Investigators contend mobsters were laundering extortion and drug trafficking revenue and were preparing to use ill-gained cash to buy struggling businesses which have been shuttered during the COVID-19 containment lockdown.